seyi91/Mooshflix/README.md

-# Welcome to Flix, the Netflix clone project!
+# Welcome to Mooshflix, the Netflix clone project!

 To view and interact with this project locally, clone the branch and run `npm start` from the root project directory.